ericcharagu/sds/README.md

-#Strata Design Studio
+## Strata Design Studio
-Firm's website built using ReactJs
+The firm's website was built using ReactJs